 There are over a dozen Amazon stores around the world selling your books.
-Are you missing out on sales by NOT having an Amazon Universal Link?

 A Universal Amazon Link will automatically direct visitors to the store for their country.
 For example, if a visitor lives in Germany, they will automatically be directed to Amazon.de.
 Anyone living in Canada will be directed to your book on Amazon.ca.

 Here is a list of the Amazon Stores:

 United Kingdom: GB – .co.uk

 Mexico: MX – .com.mx

 Japan: JP – .co.jp